Table of Contents

 How do Smart Contracts Work?

-Note – Many other cryptocurrency blockchains such as EOS, Tezos, Tron, Algorand, etc can efficiently use smart contracts.
+Note – Many other cryptocurrency blockchains, such as EOS, Tezos, Tron, Algorand, etc, can efficiently use smart contracts.

 Uses of Smart Contracts!